 Instructors will cover other important orientation topics at the end of the day.

 By the end of the day, you should've attended both orientations and worked with your dev team and with your pair on debugging connectivity issues as needed.
 Hopefully you'll also have a productive day of pair programming, though occasionally students do have major issues with remote connectivity.
-If you do have major connectivity issues, keep in mind that we will be working with each other to resolve technical issues throughout this week.
+If you do have major connectivity issues, keep in mind that we will be working with each other to resolve technical issues throughout this section.
 Starting at Epicodus is a big transition - so be patient with yourself.
 You will get a lot of practice with technical and coding issues as an Epicodus student and in your future career - that is a huge part of being a coder.

 We'll be covering the following key coding concepts today.
 These concepts will all be required for this section's independent project.
 Indeed, they are concepts you'll be using throughout the program.
-Don't worry if all these concepts aren't clear today - you'll be practicing them over and over not just this week but throughout your time at Epicodus.
+Don't worry if all these concepts aren't clear today - you'll be practicing them over and over not just in this course section but throughout your time at Epicodus.

 We cover the following concepts in the prework - and practice them more today:

 The following are brand-new concepts that you'll get lots of opportunity to practice further:

-You will need to be able to use all of the above concepts for this Friday's independent project - and for future independent projects as well.
+You will need to be able to use all of the above concepts for this section's independent project - and for future independent projects as well.

 You'll also have one brief homework assignment tonight: Homework: Introduction to Diversity, Equity, and Inclusion Curriculum (DEI).
 This will go over Epicodus's DEI curriculum and what to expect.

 Lesson 2 of 64